 Although there are no treatments to cure functional chronic abdominal pain, many helpful measures are available.
 These measures depend on a trusting and understanding relationship between the doctor, person, and person's family members.
 Doctors explain how the laboratory and other test results show that the person is not in danger.
 Doctors encourage people to participate in work, school, and social activities.
 Such participation does not worsen the condition but instead encourages independence and self-reliance.
 People who withdraw from their daily activities risk having their symptoms control their life rather than having their life control their symptoms.

-Doctors may recommend a high-fiber diet and fiber supplements.
+Changing the diet and consuming a high-fiber diet or fiber supplements helps some people.
 People may need to avoid foods that trigger their pain.
 For example, some people should avoid eating large amounts of foods that are difficult to digest and produce a lot of gas and avoid drinks that are high in sugar.

 Many drugs have been tried with varying success.
 They include drugs that reduce or stop muscle spasms in the digestive tract (antispasmodics) and peppermint oil.